-Dependence on total cost of ownership (TCO) alone when debating the benefits of cloud-based technology speaks of short-sightedness.
+Dependence on total cost of ownership (TCO) alone when debating the benefits of cloud-based call center technology speaks of short-sightedness.
 There are some advantages and opportunities that are not effectively captured by TCO.
 In this regard, TCO is a very limited accounting concept.
-Benefits in terms of increased security in transmission, data protection, flexibility in terms of operation, increased customer convenience, easier integration with other worldwide communication standards, easier integration with existing infrastructure, operational efficiency, increase in agent productivity, etc are some of the factors that are not reflected by TCO.
+Benefits in terms of increased security in transmission, data protection, flexibility in terms of call center operation, increased agent convenience, easier integration with other worldwide communication standards, easier integration with existing infrastructure, operational efficiency, increase in agent productivity, etc are some of the factors that are not reflected by TCO.

 Some of the other factors

-- Scalability: If you are adopting a cloud based technology, you will have to find out whether it is scalable.
+- Scalability: If you are adopting a cloud based call center technology, you will have to find out whether it is scalable.
 An on-premise contact center may have fixed costs and is not good at handling any changes in business.
 But, if you are investing in cloud, you need to know whether it can handle increase or decrease in call volumes or queries made through other media.
 Find out about the pricing model of the vendor.
 Can you enjoy the cost benefits if the volume of incoming query fluctuates?
-If you are a marketing firm, can the cloud based ecosystem help you to enjoy benefits during certain periods like festivals when you send more offers to your valued customers through tele-calls, emails, etc?
-Cloud innately has all these featuresbut you should still ask your vendor before signing the contract.
+If you are a marketing firm, can the cloud based call center help you to enjoy benefits during certain periods like festivals or a pandemic like Covid 19, when you send more offers to your valued customers through tele-calls, emails, etc?
+Cloud innately has all these features but you should still ask your vendor before signing the contract.